 Way back in the first century, we find Jesus Christ championing a big view of God.
 Meanwhile, there are these Pharisees who had shrunk their view of God by essentially saying, “At the end of the day, our rule-keeping and our mile-long lists of dos and don’ts, that is where we get our righteousness.”
 Jesus confronts this man-centered view of salvation (which, by the way, is no good news at all).
 He reminds the Pharisees that they are not the point.
 The glory of God is!

 The same debate breaks out later in the first century.
 Only this time, you have the apostle Paul on one side and the Judaizers on the other.
-The Judaizers were a group of Jews who were telling all the Gentiles (non-Jews) that if you want to get saved, you’ve got to supplement God’s grace with circumcision and adherence to all kinds of rituals within the Jewish culture.
-The apostle Paul boldly rose to the challenge, confronted the Judaizers, and revealed that their message of salvation is a different gospel altogether.
+The Judaizers were a group of Jews who were telling all the Gentiles (non-Jews) that if you wanted to get saved, you got to supplement God’s grace with circumcision and adherence to all kinds of rituals within the Jewish culture.
+The apostle Paul boldly rose to the challenge, confronted the Judaizers, and revealed that their message of salvation was a different gospel altogether.
+Paul contended for a radically God-centered view of reality.
 After all, if salvation is a man-centered endeavor that comes down to us jumping through religious hoops, then what’s so good about that news?
-Paul contended for a radically God-centered view of reality.

 Now, here we are in the 21st century.